 ASX Code: GOLD

 ETFS Physical Gold (ASX Code: GOLD) offers low-cost access to physical gold via the stock exchange and avoids the need for investors to personally store their own bullion.

 GOLD offers investors a simple, cost-efficient and secure way to access gold by providing a return equivalent to the movements in the Australian dollar price of gold less a daily management fee.

-GOLD is an exchange traded commodity ("ETC") that can be created and redeemed on demand (by Authorised Participants).
+GOLD is an exchange traded product (ETP) that can be created and redeemed on demand (by Authorised Participants).
 It trades on the stock exchange just like a share and is settled and held in ordinary brokerage accounts.

 The physical gold bullion for GOLD is held in the vault(s) of JPMorgan Chase Bank, N.A. in London.
-The vault is audited twice a year by auditor Inspectorate.
-All audit reports are made available in the Resources section of the GOLD product page.
-Each gold bar in the vault is itemised in a bar-list which is also available, here.
+The vault is audited twice a year by the auditor Inspectorate.
+All audit reports are made available in the resources section below.
+Each gold bar in the vault is itemised in a bar-list which is also available in the resources section below.

 Each unit in GOLD comes with an entitlement to an amount of physical bullion.
-This amount was 0.093888096 fine troy ounces as at 1 January 2020.
+This amount was 0.093512543 fine troy ounces as at 1 January 2021.
 The entitlement is reduced daily by a management fee of 0.40% per annum.
-The exact metal entitlement per unit is published on the ETF Securities website daily.

 To redeem for physical gold, an investor needs to: